-In addition, early carbon baseline work on Live Labs 2 showed that there was still an element of "greenwashing" occurring in the industry as well as variable carbon accounting across the sector as illustrated in the recent baseline reporting and summary.
+In addition, early carbon baseline work on Live Labs 2 showed that there was still an element of 'greenwashing' occurring in the industry, as well as variable carbon accounting across the sector as illustrated in the recent baseline reporting and summary.

-This study, sponsored by the Live Labs 2 Commissioning Board, has systematically looked at across the programme, including its partners, to examine where the institutional and individual blocking behaviours may exist.
+This study, sponsored by the Live Labs 2 Commissioning Board, has systematically looked across the programme, including its partners, to examine where the institutional and individual blocking behaviours may exist.

-With 2024 being the first year that Paris agreement targets were breached, there is an absolute imperative of us all to act quickly and recognise that whilst tailpipe emissions are being addressed, we are still embedding millions of tonnes of carbon (a figure which the programme is looking to estimate in the coming months) into our local highways infrastructure each year.
-The majority of local highways authorities have declared Climate Emergencies and as such should be adopting techniques and solutions now to address their carbon impacts.
-It is within their gift to take early action and make a difference.
+With 2024 being the first year that Paris agreement targets were breached, there is an absolute imperative for all of us to act quickly and recognise that whilst tailpipe emissions are being addressed, we are still embedding millions of tonnes of carbon (a figure which the programme is looking to estimate in the coming months) into our local highways infrastructure each year.
+The majority of Local Highway Authorities have declared Climate Emergencies and as such should be adopting techniques and solutions now to address their carbon impacts.
+It is within their power to take early action and make a difference.

 This report has considered all the organisations that have a role to play in decarbonising the local roads system in the UK.
-It also considers the actions that the pubic and private sector need to adapt quickly to address the issue of capital carbon.
+It also considers the actions that the pubic and private sector need to adopt quickly to address the issue of capital carbon.

-There is no "silver bullet" to solving the challenge of embodied carbon, what we need is true "cathedral thinking" so that we are talking today's challenges and making our planet fit for future generations.
+There is no 'silver bullet' to solving the challenge of embodied carbon, what we need is true 'cathedral thinking' so that we are tackling today's challenges and making our planet fit for future generations.